I Spent Two Years Trying to Fix the Gender Imbalance in My Stories

 Gender biases are also entrenched in the media, where, in the words of the sociologist Gaye Tuchman, women are being “symbolically annihilated.”
 As Adrienne noted in her piece, “both in newsrooms and in news articles, men are leaders—they make more money, get more bylines, spend more time on camera, and are quoted far more often than women.”
 Again, there’s plenty of data on this.
 Several analyses show that in news stories, male voices outnumber female ones, typically by a factor of three—the same ratio Adrienne found in her work.

 I found that ratio in my work, too.
-Adrienne’s analysis inspired me to look back at my pieces from 2016.
+Shortly after Adrienne published her analysis, I looked back at the pieces that I had published in 2016 thus far.
 Across all 23 of them, 24 percent of the quoted sources were women.
 And of those stories, 35 percent featured no female voices at all.
 That surprised me.
 I knew it wasn’t going to be 50 percent, but I didn’t think it would be that low, either.
 I knew that I care about equality, so I deluded myself into thinking that I wasn’t part of the problem.
 I assumed that my passive concern would be enough.
 Passive concern never is.

 I’ve since been trying to actively redress the balance, by spending more time searching for women to interview.
 For any given story, I almost always try to contact several sources.
 If, for example, I’m writing about a new scientific paper, I will interview the scientists behind the work, but also pass the paper around to get comments from independent researchers.
 To find the right people, I’ll look at related work that’s cited by the paper in question.
 I’ll google for people who do similar research.
 I’ll check Twitter.
 I’ll look at past news stories.
 To find more female sources, I just spend a little more time on all of the above—ending the search only when I have a list that includes several women.